cmahesht/DezervGoLangTask/README.md

 Steps to execute program

-1.
+1. open code in vs code editor
-2. open config.json file and change "MONGODSN" Ip value to your system IP
+2. open config.json file and change "MONGODSN" value to your localhost mongodb string
-3. run command at app root directory   "docker-compose up -d"
+3. Go to terminal and execute "go run server.go" command

-Check Api End Points.txt file in repo for api end points. \DezervGoLangTask\Api End Points.txt
+4. Check Api End Points.txt file in repo for api end points and its request body.  -- \DezervGoLangTask\Api End Points.txt
+5. Once server gets started, go to postman and send request to api endpoints with its request body